Learning to Extend Molecular Scaffolds with Structural Motifs: Experiments

-We use training data from GuacaMol~\cite{brown2019guacamol}, which released a curated set of approximately 1.5M drug-like molecules, divided into train, validation and test sets.
-We train MoLeR on the GuacaMol training set, using the validation set loss as the criteria for early stopping.
-We construct graph batches so that the total number of nodes per batch does not exceed 25k.
-After early stopping is triggered, we use the single best checkpoint selected based on validation loss to evaluate on downstream tasks.
-For more details on the model architecture, experimental setup, and hyperparameters, see Appendix~\ref{appendix:details}.

-Moreover, we found that subsampling the training steps and using only half of the steps per molecule tends to speed up convergence and lead to a lower final loss, as it yields more variety within each batch.
-Therefore, we subsample training steps for all MoLeR experiments unless noted otherwise.
+\textbf{Setup}\quad We use training data from GuacaMol~\citep{brown2019guacamol}, which released a curated set of $\approx$1.5M drug-like molecules, divided into train, validation and test sets.
+We train MoLeR on the GuacaMol training set until loss on the validation set does not improve; we then use the best checkpoint selected based on validation loss to evaluate on downstream tasks.
+As discussed above, we found that subsampling generation sequence steps to use only half of the steps per molecule tends to speed up convergence, as it yields more variety within each batch.
+Therefore, we subsample generation steps for all MoLeR experiments unless noted otherwise.
+For molecular optimization, we pair MoLeR with Molecular Swarm Optimization (MSO)~\citep{mso}, which is a black-box latent space optimization method that was shown to achieve state-of-the-art performance.
+For more details on the training routine, experimental setup, and hyperparameters, see Appendix~\ref{appendix:training}.
+We show samples from the model's prior in Appendix~\ref{appendix:samples}.